MLB-LED-Scoreboard/mlb-led-scoreboard/bullpen/README.md

 `bullpen` is our framework to allow easier creation of these kinds of non-baseball-game displays.

-If you build a plugin, please let us know about it!
+If you build a plugin, please let us know about it and consider submitting it as a PR to [https://github.com/MLB-LED-Scoreboard/plugins](https://github.com/MLB-LED-Scoreboard/plugins)!

 ## For users